sixthsurge/photon/README.md

 ## community

-Want to discuss the shaderpack?
-Questions?
-Head over to our discord channel `#photon-sixthsurge` in the [ShaderLABS Discord](https://discord.gg/Jhr5PF7hhp).
+Want to discuss the shaderpack or ask questions?
+Head over to our discord channel `#photon` in the [ShaderLABS Discord](https://discord.gg/RpzWN9S).